Hotels near Washington Park

 Which hotels near Washington Park offer free breakfast?

-Which hotels near Washington Park have a pool?
+Which hotels near Washington Park have an outdoor pool?

 Which hotels near Washington Park offer free parking?